 Don’t underestimate the value of picture books, because research shows that babies can take the name of something they have learned in a picture book and apply it to the actual real-life object and even drawings of that same object.
 Infants can start learning specific words from stories shortly after their first birthday.
 After hearing a new object name in a picture book, babies aged 15 to 18 months are able to transfer that new name to a real object, and even to drawings of the object (Ganea, Pickard, & DeLoache, 2008).

 2020 Caldecott Medal

-The Undefeated illustrated by Kadir Nelson is the 2020 Caldecott Medal winner.
-If you’re wondering why this might seem familiar, then you might recognize this as a 2020 Newberry Honor Award.
+The Undefeated, written by Kwame Alexander and illustrated by Kadir Nelson is the 2020 Caldecott Medal winner.
+If you’re wondering why this might seem familiar, then you might recognize this as a 2020 Newbery Honor Award.
 This book is targeted for grades 3 and older.

 Caldecott Honor Books

 Other books, all targeted towards 4-8-year-olds, recognized this year include the following titles: Bear Came Along, illustrated by LeUyen Pham and written by Richard T. Morris, shares the tale of friendship and adventure.

 Double Bass Blues, illustrated by Rudy Gutierrez and written by Andrea J. Loney, will delight young listeners of stories and music with its story and vibrant illustrations.

 Going Down Home with Daddy, illustrated by Daniel Minter and written by Kelly Starling Lyons, emphasizes that “Nothing is more important than family” throughout the tale of the meaning of family, ritual, and tradition.

 These four books are sure to be a visual treat to you and your young listeners.